armadito/armadito-av/modules/moduleH1/README.md

 Armadito module H1
 ==================

-Armadito module H1 is an heuristic module for MS-Windows PE and Linux ELF malwares detection.
+Armadito module H1 is a scan module dedicated to binaries analysis (PE and ELF).

 Copyright (C) Teclib', 2015, 2016